sbrichardson/panda-node/README.md

 ### Development Notes
 I'm new to USB development so there are extra comments scattered around in the code currently.
 As this repo develops it will become more structured and usable.
 I'll list in on npm then.
 Currently I'm reverse engineering the Python code within the official [panda repo](https://github.com/commaai/panda) from comma.ai.
-The main   [`Panda`](https://github.com/commaai/panda/blob/master/python/__init__.py) class (linked to comma.ai's panda code) has a lot of the functionality.
+[This class](https://github.com/commaai/panda/blob/master/python/__init__.py) from comma.ai's code contains a lot of functionality.

 ### Installation